SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 ### 43. How does the Support Vector Machine algorithm handle self-learning?

+The SVM algorithm has a learning rate and expansion rate which takes care of self-learning.
+The learning rate compensates or penalizes the hyperplanes for making all the incorrect moves while the expansion rate handles finding the maximum separation area between different classes.

 ### 44. What are the assumptions you need to take before starting with linear regression?

+There are primarily 5 assumptions for a Linear Regression model:

+Multivariate normality
+No auto-correlation
+Homoscedasticity
+Linear relationship
+No or little multicollinearity

 ### 45. What is the difference between Lasso and Ridge regression?

+Lasso(also known as L1) and Ridge(also known as L2) regression are two popular regularization techniques that are used to avoid overfitting of data.
+These methods are used to penalize the coefficients to find the optimum solution and reduce complexity.
+The Lasso regression works by penalizing the sum of the absolute values of the coefficients.
+In Ridge or L2 regression, the penalty function is determined by the sum of the squares of the coefficients.